-I’m excited to share my interview with Millennial on the Move Nabila (25) who turned her study abroad opportunity in Harare, Zimbabwe into a 3.5 month long adventure traveling through the continent of Africa, making it up along as she went.
+I’m excited to share my interview with Young Traveler Nabila (25) who turned her study abroad opportunity in Harare, Zimbabwe into a 3.5 month long adventure traveling through the continent of Africa, making it up along as she went.

 1.)
 Introduce yourself.
 Say your name, your age, and some details like where you are, what you “do”, and why you wanted to speak on this topic.